REVISED 2018 5660 REVISED 2014 NEW 2009 Non-Instructional/Business Operations

-5660 SCHOOL FOOD SERVICE PROGRAM (LUNCH AND BREAKFAST)
+SUBJECT: SCHOOL FOOD SERVICE PROGRAM (LUNCH AND BREAKFAST)

 School Food Service Program (Lunch and Breakfast)

-Free or reduced price meals may be allowed for qualifying students attending District schools upon receipt of a written application from the student's parent or guardian or a "Direct Certification" letter from the New York State Office of Temporary and Disability Assistance (OTDA).
-Applications will be provided by the School District to all families.
+Free or reduced-price meals for qualifying District students after receiving a written application from the student's parent or guardian or a "direct certification " letter from OTDA.
+Applications will be provided by the District to all families.

-*Child Nutrition Program/Charging Meals
+Child Nutrition Program Authorization

-- What can be charged;
+a) What can be charged;

-- The limit on the number of charges per student;
+b) The limit on the number of charges per student;

-- The system used for identifying and recording charged meals;
+c) The system used for identifying and recording charged meals;

-- The system used for collection of repayments; and
+d) The system used for collection of repayments; and

 Restriction of Sweetened Foods in School